Cozy Peach Kitchen

 Two image showing ingredients used to make marinated chickpeas.

 • Chickpeas: These recipes are written for one 15.5-ounce can of chickpeas, which is equivalent to roughly 1 and ½ cups of chickpeas.
-I cook chickpeas in my Instant Pot from dry, but the convenience of canned chickpeas works just as well.
+I make Instant Pot chickpeas from dry chickpeas, but the convenience of canned chickpeas works just as well.

 • Olive oil: I recommend high-quality olive oil because it imparts a fair amount of flavor to the chickpeas.
 However, olive oil can be replaced with any of your favorite neutral cooking oils, like avocado oil or even canola oil.